 Sometimes, a judge will only release a defendant on a surety (or bail) bond or sets a “10%” deposit bond in an amount higher than a defendant or his family is able to pay in cash.
 In these cases, a defendant and his family members will often need to select a bail bond agent to help post bail.
 Also known as a bail bondsman, a bail agent’s job is to pledge the amount of the bail by entering into a contract with the court after entering into a contract with the defendant and his family.

-¨ First, check the yellow pages of your phone book and read the ads to see which ones have local phone numbers and seem best able to do the job, remember, the largest ad doesn’t automatically mean the best, you will need to speak to the underwriters to see if you feel “comfortable” with that particular agency.
+¨ First, perform a Google search for local bonds agents.
+Remember, having the top ad doesn’t automatically mean the best, you will need to speak to the underwriters to see if you feel “comfortable” with that particular agency.
 Remember, this is a business transaction and both sides should be polite and work together for a “good fit”.

 ¨ Check with the courthouse or jail; most maintain a list of local bail bond agents; many counties now publish their “Bail Bond Agent List” online to make it easy for the public to contact the agency of their choice.
 The agents on such a list have supplied the court with information about their bail bond agency and agents as well as whether or not they use an insurance company.
 The list will also provide telephone number in addition to the name of the insurance company used by the agency.

 ¨ In most states it is a criminal offense for correction officers (jailors), police, and court employees to refer a specific bail bond agency or agent, you don’t want to get involved in possibly being required to go to court yourself so steer clear of any situation like that.
 Keep in mind that if someone engages in illegal activity of one kind, how do you know where the line is drawn in other dealings with you or the court.